Producible/MinRAGServer/README.md

 4. Navigate through the directories by clicking on the folder icons.
 5. Click on a file name to view its content in a new window.
 6. Use the copy icons to copy the file URL or info to the clipboard.
+7. With any scraper plugin you prefer, paste the URL in the prompt.

 ## Customization
 - Customize the appearance by modifying the static/style.css file.